suu-yi/bioinfo_proj/README.md

 ### kallisto

 - version 0.46.0
-- module is installed on lunarc aurora
+- module is also available on lunarc

 ### Create the index